NikolaosProjects/AI-Object-Outline-and-Animation/README.md

 <h1 align="center"><b>PROJECT DESCRIPTION</b></h1>

-For this project, I trained an image segmentation model to accurately identify and trace the outlines of Cats, Cars, Planes, and Bicycles.
-I converted these borders into points in the complex plane, and analyzed them using Fourier Analysis.
-I used the fourier coefficients and their frequencies as rotating vectors, and used their rotation to trace the outline they originated from.
+For this project, I trained an AI image segmentation model to accurately spot and trace the outlines of Cats, Cars, Planes, and Bicycles.
+I converted these outlines into points in the complex plane, and analyzed them using Fourier Analysis.
+I converted the fourier coefficients and their frequencies into vectors, and animated the drawing of the outlines using the rotation of these vectors.

 <h1 align="center"></h1>

 <h3 align="center"><b>🔺 ARTIFICIAL INTELLIGENCE MODEL🔺</b></h3>

 I used the untrained YOLOv8s-seg model from Ultralytics (https://docs.ultralytics.com/tasks/segment), which is an Artificial Intelligence image detection and segmentation model.
 When provided with an image, it can identify objects from up to 80 different categories.
-Additionally, it can detect the location of these objects in the image, and identify their exact borders.
+It can also detect the location of these objects in the image and identify their exact borders.

 <h1 align="center"></h1>

 <h3 align="center"><b>🔺 MODEL TRAINING🔺</b></h3>

-For my project I wanted to provide my own training to the model, with the goal of identifying Cats, Cars, Planes and Bicycles.
-I used Train and Validation images from the COCO2017 dataset (https://cocodataset.org/#download).
-Each of these images' name is a unique ID and the dataset is accompanied by "annotations".
-These are .json files which link each image's unique ID with a list of all the objects in that image, as well as the outlines of these objects as sets of (x, y) points (coordinates).
+I wanted to provide my own training to the model so that when given an image, it would reliably return a clear outline of any Cats, Cars, Planes and Bicycles, if any of these objects were present in the image.
+The model learns how to accomplish that by making use of training and validation images.
+I used the training and validation images from the COCO2017 dataset (https://cocodataset.org/#download).
+Each of these images' name is a unique ID.
+The images are accompanied by "annotations".
+Annotations are .json files which link each image (through its unique ID) to a list of all the objects in that image, as well as the outlines of these objects as sets of (x, y) points (coordinates).
 One "annotations" file can contain the IDs and properties of thousands of images.
+The model uses the "training" images and their annotations to learn how to correctly locate the outlines of specific objects.
+Next, it does its best to record the outlines of objects in the validation images, and then compares its output to the exact outlines as listed in the validation images' annotations.
+It records the deviation from what it got, and what it should have got, and tries to minimize the difference by becoming better in the next training cycle.

-I used the SAMA-COCO annotations (https://www.sama.com/sama-coco-dataset), as they provide object outlines with higher detail compared to the stock COCO2017 annotations.
-This dataset's annotations contains several .json files.
-I started by merging all the "training" immages' annotations into one .json file, and all the "validation" images' annotations into one .json file.
+I used the SAMA-COCO annotations (https://www.sama.com/sama-coco-dataset), as they provide object outlines with higher detail and resolution compared to the stock COCO2017 annotations.
+The annotations for this dataset are split into several .json files.

+The first step in my coding was to merge all the "training" immages' annotations into one .json file, and all the "validation" images' annotations into another .json file.

 <details>
   <summary>🔹 Click for Code </summary>